wp-cli/i18n-command/README.md

 		Path to an existing PO file or a directory containing multiple PO files.

 	[<destination>]
-		Path to the destination directory for the resulting MO files.
+		Path to the destination file or directory for the resulting MO files.
 Defaults to the source directory.

 **EXAMPLES**